Career of Lionel Messi: 2011–2012: Record-breaking season, third Ballon d'Or, and Barcelona's all-time goalscorer

+As Messi maintained his goalscoring form into the second half of the season, the year 2012 saw him break several longstanding records.
+In March, Messi became the top goalscorer in Barcelona's history with 234 goals, surpassing César Rodríguez.
+On 3 April, he became the youngest player in history to score 50 goals in the Champions League.
+Despite Messi's individual form, Barcelona's four-year cycle of success under Guardiola drew to an end.
+Although Barcelona won the 2012 Copa del Rey final in May, the team lost to Real Madrid in La Liga and was eliminated in the Champions League semi-finals.
+Messi finished the season as the league top scorer in Spain and Europe for a second time.
+He had scored a record 50 goals in La Liga, while his 73 goals in all competitions made him the single-season top scorer in the history of European club football.

 2012–2013: Record-breaking calendar year, fourth Ballon d'Or, and Messidependencia

-Under manager Tito Vilanova, who had first coached him aged 14 at La Masia, Messi helped the club achieve its best-ever start to a La Liga season during the second half of 2012, amassing 55 points by the competition's midway point, a record in Spanish football.
-A double scored on 9 December in a 2–1 away win against Real Betis saw Messi break two longstanding records: he surpassed César Rodríguez's record of 190 league goals, becoming Barcelona's all-time top scorer in La Liga, and Gerd Müller's record of most goals scored in a calendar year, overtaking his 85 goals scored in 1972 for Bayern Munich and West Germany.
-Messi sent Müller a number 10 Barcelona shirt, signed "with respect and admiration", after breaking his 40-year record.
+Under manager Tito Vilanova, Messi helped Barcelona achieve its best-ever start to a La Liga season during the second half of 2012, amassing 55 points by the competition's midway point, a record in Spanish football.
+In early December, he became Barcelona's all-time top scorer in La Liga, and he broke Gerd Müller's record of most goals scored in a calendar year.
 At the close of the year, Messi had scored a record 91 goals in all competitions for Barcelona and Argentina.
-Although FIFA did not acknowledge the achievement, citing verifiability issues, he received the Guinness World Records title for most goals scored in a calendar year.
-As the odds-on favourite, Messi again won the FIFA Ballon d'Or, becoming the first player in history to win the Ballon d'Or four times.

-Barcelona had virtually secured their La Liga title by the start of 2013, eventually equalling Real Madrid's 100-point record of the previous season.
-Now in his ninth senior season with Barcelona, Messi signed a new contract on 7 February, committing himself to the club through 2018, while his fixed wage rose to €13 million.
-He wore the captain's armband for the first time a month later, on 17 March, in a 3–1 home league win against Rayo Vallecano; by then, he had become the team's tactical focal point to a degree that was arguably rivalled only by former Barcelona players Josep Samitier, László Kubala and Johan Cruyff.
-Since his evolution into a false nine three years earlier, his input into the team's attack had increased; from 24% in their treble-winning campaign, his goal contribution rose to more than 40% that season.
+Although FIFA did not acknowledge the achievement, Messi received the Guinness World Records title for most goals scored in a calendar year.
+Messi again won the FIFA Ballon d'Or, becoming the first player to win the award four times.
+Now in his ninth senior season with Barcelona, Messi signed a new contract which committed him to the club through 2018, while his salary rose to €13 million.
+He wore the captain's armband for the first time on 17 March.

-"In Leo we are talking about the best player in the world and when things are not going well you have to use him.
-Even if he is half lame, his presence on the pitch is enough to lift us and our play in general."

-— – Defender Gerard Piqué explains Barcelona's reliance on an unfit Messi against Paris Saint-Germain in April 2013.